Where growth usually breaks in DTC e-commerce

 Create a weekly growth operating cadence

 The key is sequencing.
-Nyman Media does not recommend fixing paid media in isolation when the offer, margin, PDP, and retention system are underbuilt.
-That creates temporary relief and permanent dependency.
+Fixing paid media in isolation, while the offer, margin, PDP, and retention system are underbuilt, creates temporary relief and permanent dependency.

-A clean 90-day plan compresses waste, sharpens decision-making, and gives the CEO a clearer read on what kind of growth the company can actually afford.
+A clean 90-day plan cuts waste, sharpens decision-making, and gives the CEO a clearer read on what kind of growth the company can actually afford.

 Signals it's time to bring in a fractional CMO